 Unfortunately, only a few of his victims were ever identified.
 He was convicted on six charges of murder and one count of attempted murder, for which he was sentenced to life behind bars.
 The judge even recommended that Nilsen should serve a minimum imprisonment term of 25 years.
 He was shifted from Full Sutton prison to York Hospital on May 10, 2018, where he passed away on May 12, 2018.

 Tennant stated that the show, in no way, seeks to glorify the actions of the serial killer – “This is recent history, this is all within our lifetimes that this happened, and therefore a lot of the legacy of pain that Nilsen caused is still pretty raw.”
 He continued, “That’s one of the reasons for telling this story.
-Of course, when you do a story like this, everyone involved is very aware that you have to tread carefully and that you must be sensitive to the variety of reactions that it will provoke.”
+Of course, when you do a story like this, everyone involved is very aware that you must tread carefully and be sensitive to the variety of reactions it will provoke.”

 Read More: How Did Serial Killer Dennis Nilsen Die?